aspose-omr/Aspose.OMR-Documentation/net/release-notes/release-notes-2023/aspose-omr-for-net-23-6-1-release-notes/_index.md

 --- | ------- | ----------
 OMRNET&#8209;850 | Recognition of multi-page TIFF images causes an error. | Scan each page of the filled form into a separate TIFF file and recognize them one-by-one.
 OMRNET&#8209;555 | [`Recalculate`](https://reference.aspose.com/omr/net/aspose.omr.api/templateprocessor/recalculate/) method results in incorrect processing of **ScoreGroup** elements ([text markup](/omr/txt-markup/score_group/) / [JSON markup](/omr/json-markup/scoregroup/)) and **CustomAnswerSheet** elements ([text markup](/omr/txt-markup/custom_answer_sheet/) / [JSON markup](/omr/json-markup/customanswersheet/)). | Use [`RecognizeImage`](https://reference.aspose.com/omr/net/aspose.omr.api/templateprocessor/recognizeimage/) method with different threshold setting instead of [run-time adjustments of recognition accuracy](/omr/net/recognition/accuracy-threshold/#adjusting-recognition-accuracy-at-run-time).
+n/a | When choosing the Bengali writing system, characters are written from right to left. | To be fixed in the next version.
+For now, you can use the Western writing system and manually specify localized numerals.

 ## Public API changes and backwards compatibility